 In a world that at times feels submerged in negativity, in disaster and catastrophe, the energetic host of Gardening Australia is like a beacon with his passionate belief that life and nature are intertwined, that we all have power to change our lives – and our world – for the better.

-When Costa Georgiadis presents to Ipswich students at the Youth Sustainability Summit and to adults at the EnviroForum during Sustainable Ipswich Week (August 6-12) he will be bringing that message loud and clear.
+When Costa Georgiadis presented to Ipswich students at the Youth Sustainability Summit and to adults at the EnviroForum during Sustainable Ipswich Week (August 6-12) he brought that message loud and clear.

 “It doesn’t have to be this massive backflip on every corner of your life, just one thing at a time.
 (Such as) I’ll deal with single use drink containers by getting a water bottle.
 I’ll deal with buying warm beverages in single use cups by having a keep cup.
 I’ll never take a plastic knife and fork again because I’ll always have my wooden ones with me,” he said.

 “I can influence people by giving that as a gift, I can give keep cups, or knife and fork sets, or Boomerang Bags, or things that don’t necessarily require physical stuff – the gift of a bushwalk, the gift of lunch on the beach.
 There are lots of little things that if we do them every day we will change the world around us.”

 That message is central to the city’s first Sustainable Ipswich Week, which brings together many ways people can make those individual changes.

 “If I had to find an underlying theme around (Sustainable Ipswich Week), it’s really that we are growing a lifestyle,” Costa said.